j44p28nm92-source/ios-audio-gatekeeping-study/README.md

 The search is case Insensive.

 ( Note: The listings here on the site were generated with AudioApp Researcher PRO, an offline extension based on a large database. )

+## 🛑 CRITICAL LEGAL NOTICE: COMMERCIAL USE PROHIBITED

+This repository containing the un-redacted AUv3 index, the token functional query matrix, and the underlying CoreData/Swift extraction tool is published strictly under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.

+* **Academic, Community, and Personal Use:** Fully permitted.
+You are encouraged to audit, fork, and verify the data.
+* **Commercial Exploitation:** Strictly prohibited.
+You may NOT integrate this database, the underlying source code, or the search concepts into commercial App Store Optimization (ASO) tools, paid platform directories, market analysis software, or data-broker systems.

+*Any commercial entity caught extracting data or harvesting code from this study will face immediate DMCA takedown protocols and international copyright enforcement litigation.*